material-motion/material-motion/specifications/motion-family.md

 Bridge families form the foundation upon which compositional families can be constructed.

-Bridge families often use delegation.
+Bridge families often use delegation in order to connect the external system to the runtime's activity state.

 ## Composition families